anuraagshakya/Dogs/README.md

 ## Technical choices

- - The app tries to follow typical MVVM pattern.
+ The app tries to follow typical MVVM pattern.
 I preferred to go with MVVM to show that i am interested in new trends of programming, and i am always trying to learn new things.
- - Although, one of the nice to haves was to limit 3rd party dependencies, I have used 'SwiftyJSON' to parse JSON files as doing so manually would me writing a lot of boiler plate code.

  ### Notable features
   - Preloaded list of breeds that are displayed when the user taps the search bar.
 Typing in the search bar filters the list.
 I decided to do this because a typical user, like myself, may not know what breeds to search for.
 Moreover, it also avoids making API calls on invalid endpoints.